Virtual product placement is coming for TV and movies and Ryff has raised cash to put it there – TechCrunch

 Subscription services are on the rise — with every major broadcaster launching an on-demand service — and so are ad-supported video streaming services to replace the traditional networks.

-But there’s another holy grail of the advertising industry, long thought to be too technologically difficult to achieve, that may finally be within reach.
+But there’s another Holy Grail of the advertising industry, long thought to be too technologically difficult to achieve, that may finally be within reach.
 It’s the on-demand product placement of branded goods in a video, and it’s the technology that Ryff has been developing since it was founded in early 2018.

-Product placement is an increasingly big business in the U.S. raking in some $11.44 billion in 2019, according to data collected by Statista.
+Product placement is an increasingly big business in the U.S., raking in some $11.44 billion in 2019, according to data collected by Statista.
 That figure is up from $4.75 billion in 2012.
 The same report indicated that roughly 49% of Americans took action after seeing product placement in media.

 The effectiveness of product placement has even been proven by researchers from Indiana University and Emory University.
 They found that “prominent product placement embedded in television programming does have a net positive impact on online conversations and web traffic for the brand.”